 Anne: NCOSE has some amazing initiatives that you can join.
 NCOSE is the National Center on Sexual Exploitation and their website is endsexualexploitation.org.
 Last year, I spoke at the Summit.
 I’ve been to the Summit twice and I had a really good experience there.

 They have lots of initiatives that you can join.
 You can join their Dirty Dozen list.
 Sometimes they’re asking for people to do signatures or other things.
 I think that’s a good place to start.
 Also, the information you were talking about with Protect Young Minds, who we are good friends with.
 We’ve had Kristen Jensen on the podcast several times.

 Empowered Through Education

 I think getting educated about the different ways to protect, like Protect Young Minds focuses on kids, we focus on wives of abusers.
 The cool thing is all of us are really focused on our particular audience.
 But together we make such a strong team.
 That’s what is really exciting about this movement to end sexual exploitation.

 Shut Down Pornhub

 As we conclude, you mentioned Pornhub, which is our archnemesis in many ways.
 There is a current initiative to shutdown Pornhub.
 Can you talk about that a little bit?

-Melea: Yes, there is an initiative by Laila Mickelwait with Exodus Cry, she’s their abolition strategist, and she started a movement called Trafficking Hub, traffickinghub.com is the website.
+Melea: Yes, there is an initiative by Laila Mickelwait with Exodus Cry, she’s their abolition strategist.
+She started a movement called Trafficking Hub, traffickinghub.com is the website.
 It’s basically raising awareness about trafficking within the pornography industry and many of the cases that have been exposed recently.
-They’re gaining a tremendous amount of steam, they’ve had over a million signatures, and we would love for your audience to join on to that and help us shutdown Pornhub.
+They’re gaining a tremendous amount of steam, they’ve had over a million signatures.
+We would love for your audience to join on to that and help us shutdown Pornhub.